akavache/akavache-design-guidelines/README.md

 var repoViewModel = await cache.GetObjectAsync<RepositoryViewModel>();
 ```

-Even better, we should have helper methods for doing this.

 __Better__

+We should have helper methods for doing this:

 ```csharp
 var repoViewModel = GetRepository(name);